Code-Hugo/Wayra/README.md

 ## Quick Start

-To get started with local development, follow these steps:
+To get started with local development, follow these steps.
+Ensure you have a recent version of **Node.js** installed (v18 or later is recommended) and that you can access the npm registry.

 1. **Clone the repository**:
    ```bash